duoqbao/react-native-app-template/README.md

 ## Introduction

-This markdown provides a basic structure for creating a React Native app using popular libraries like React Navigation for navigation, React Query for data fetching, and Zustand for state management.
+This markdown provides a basic structure for this template.

 ### Technologies Used: